Prevention. Detection. Communication.

 Because ETS separates scoring from test administration, raters receive spoken and written responses from test takers worldwide; there is no possibility they will know the individuals whose responses they are given to score.
 See our scoring page to read more about how ETS scores the TOEFL test.

 Another way ETS works to protect the integrity of scores is through the security measures implemented for paper score reports.
-There are two types of TOEFL score reports issued on paper:
+There are 2 types of TOEFL score reports issued on paper:

 - The test taker score report, which is sent from ETS to test takers who request a paper copy.